nerdfiles/myx/README.md

     $ npm i
     $ npm run server

-Now go to http://localhost:3000/ and use your trackpad/mouse to doubleclick, select all the `<input>` field, then secondary click, copy the passphrase.
+Now go to http://localhost:3000/ and use your trackpad/mouse to triple click, select all the `<input>` field, then secondary click, copy the passphrase.